You can find all the current calls for participation in our event calendar under the tag "Art."

 Working creatively on your own is a perfect balance to your studies and helps to clear your head.
 Under the tag "Course" you will find the current offer as well as information about registration in the event calendar.

-A life drawing course with constantly changing models takes place every Monday afternoon during the semester - Course instructor: Cora Marin
+A life drawing course with constantly changing models takes place every Monday afternoon from 4 - 6pm during the semester - Course instructor: Paula Schwabe

-A course in free drawing with introduction to basic techniques takes place every Wednesday afternoon during the semester - Course instructor: Yves Haltner
+A course in experimental drawing with introduction to basic techniques takes place every Wednesday afternoon during the semester - Course instructor: Eva-Maria Unglaube

 Open CALL & Creative Lab